defeat the enemy, strongholds and spiritual warfare

 Stef: What are some things a person should put in place before they start their business?

-Hilary: In the beginning, I would say you definitely need separate bank accounts: business accounts and personal accounts.
-What you want is an intuitive interface to log in to your portal and a mobile app.
-You want to have a firewall between your business money and your personal money.
 This will make it much easier to do your taxes and bookkeeping at the end of the year.
-Keeping those accounts together means you’ll have to manually separate the transactions.
+Keeping those accounts together means you’ll have to separate the transactions manually.

 Anything you spend on your business is a tax deduction, meaning it comes off your top-line revenue.
 It’s the equivalent of saving 25-30% on every transaction.

-It’s also a good idea to set yourself up on payroll, but most likely for the first 12-24 months, you’re not on payroll.
+It’s also a good idea to set yourself up on payroll, but you’re probably not for the first 12-24 months.
 Eventually, the IRS wants to see you on payroll and paying payroll taxes.

-When you transfer money from your business account to your personal account, that’s you paying yourself as the owner of the business.
+When you transfer money from your business account to your personal account, you pay yourself as the business owner.
 You’re going to owe income taxes on that amount.
 You want to be cautious, careful, and conservative about when and how much you do that.

 Financial Basics #2: Incorporating